Dwarkanath Tagore

 Dwarkanath Tagore (also spelled Dwarakanath Thakur; 1794–1846), popularly known as Prince Dwarkanath Tagore, was one of the first Indian industrialists to partner with the British.
-He was the son of Rammoni Tagore, and was given in adoption to Rammoni’s elder brother Ramlochan Tagore.
-He was the scion of the Tagore family of Calcutta, father of Debendranath Tagore and grandfather of Rabindranath Tagore.
+He was the son of Rammoni Tagore, and was given in adoption to Rammoni's elder brother Ramlochan Tagore.
+He was the scion of the Tagore family of Calcutta, father of Debendranath Tagore, grandfather of Rabindranath Tagore, and great-grandfather of Abanindranath Tagore.

 Ancestry

 Dwarakanath Tagore was a descendant of Brahmins of the Kushari division.
 They were called Pirali Brahmin - the word "Pirali" comes from Pir Ali, a convert to Islam who supposedly dined with and converted two Tagore ancestors.
 Their relatives, still Hindus, were tainted by association and got the name "Pirali Brahmin".

-Dwarakanath's great grandfather Jairam Tagore made a large fortune as a merchant and as Dewan to the French government at Chandannagar.
-He shifted from Gobindapur to Pathuriaghata, when the British constructed the new Fort William in the mid-eighteenth century.
+Dwarakanath's great grandfather Jairam Tagore made a large fortune as a merchant and Dewan to the French government at Chandannagar.
+He shifted from Gobindapur to Pathuriaghata when the British constructed the new Fort William in the mid-eighteenth century.
 His eldest son, Nilmoni Tagore (b.1721 - d.1791), with his wife Lalita Devi and sons, settled at Jorasanko after leaving the ancestral house at Pathuriaghata following a rift with his younger brother Darpanarayan Tagore.
 Nilmoni Tagore built the Jorasanko Thakur Bari where the Jorasanko branch of the family dwelled, while Darpanarayan Tagore's descendants belonged to the Pathuriaghata Tagore branch.

 Childhood

 Nilmoni's grandson, Dwarakanath Tagore, was born in 1794 to Rammoni Tagore and his wife Menaka Devi.
 Soon after birth, he was given in adoption to Rammoni's childless elder brother Ramlochan (b.1759 - d.1807), a rich man of his time and a patron of music.
 Menaka Devi was the younger sister of Dwarakanath's adoptive mother Aloka Sundari Devi.

 Dwarakanath studied at the English-medium school of Mr. Sherbourne.
 In 1807, Ramlochan died leaving a considerable inheritance in trust to Dwarakanath, who was then a minor aged 13.
-This property consisted of the zamindari Berhampore, estates in Orissa, and urban holdings in Calcutta.
+This property consisted of the zamindari of Berhampore, estates in Orissa, and urban holdings in Calcutta.
 Dwarakanath left school in 1810 at the age of 16 and apprenticed himself under renowned barrister, Robert Cutlar Fergusson and traveled between Calcutta and his estates at Behrampore and Cuttack.

 Bust of Dwarkanath Tagore at the National Library of India.